Newton Park and Conservation Lands

 Walk around the lake, or sit on a bench and

 watch the ducks.
 A dredging completed in 1992 was intended

 to slow down the eutrophication

 process that's common in shallow, man-made ponds, especially those

 in highly developed areas.

-grist mill on Smelt Brook, creating the mill pond.
+grist mill on Smelt Brook (now Laundry Brook), creating the mill pond.